briansmith/ring/README.md

 Toolchains & Targets
 --------------------

-Be especially weary about using toolchains (C compilers, etc.) or targets that aren't supported by other projects, especially BoringSSL.
-The further you are from using the same version of Clang that Chrome uses, the more weary you should be.
+Be especially wary about using toolchains (C compilers, etc.) or targets that aren't supported by other projects, especially BoringSSL.
+The further you are from using the same version of Clang that Chrome uses, the more wary you should be.